SAS-DHRH/dhcc-toolkit/content/toolkit/maximal-computing.md

 ## Measures of Efficiency

-Machine Learning models are can be measured using metrics like T-scores, confusion matrices, accuracy, recall, Area under the ROC curve, LOGLOSS (Minaee 2019).
+Machine Learning models can be measured using metrics like T-scores, confusion matrices, accuracy, recall, Area under the ROC curve, LOGLOSS (Minaee 2019).
 It is becoming more common to see the literature report on the electricity and environmental consumption required for advanced